Now Reading

 Our years of trying to store Parmesan wrapped in linen in the refrigerator in an exemplary manner to preserve fresh moisture have not had resounding success.

 Despite high consumption, the cheese moldy from time to time.
 Our recommendation: the special waxed cheese paper from the cheese merchant.
-In it, the Parmesan feels at home.
+The Parmesan feels at home in it, even when stored for longer periods.

 Real Parmesan is precious, but not prohibitively expensive.
 Last year, Deutsche Bank even accepted the controlled cheese livers in the ripening cellar for the first time as collateral for a loan worth millions of euros to an Italian cheese producer.